Shooting victim’s husband says police detained him for hours

 Authorities have said the shooting in Cherokee County happened around 5 p.m., and just after 6:30 p.m. the sheriff’s office posted on Facebook still images from a surveillance camera showing a suspect in the parking lot outside.
 Reynolds said Long’s family recognized him from those images and gave investigators his cellphone information, which they used to track him.

 Crisp County Sheriff Billy Hancock said in a video posted on Facebook that night that his deputies and state troopers were notified around 8 p.m. that the suspect was headed their way.
 Deputies and troopers set up along the interstate and saw the black 2007 Hyundai Tucson around 8:30 p.m.
-A trooper performed a maneuver that caused the vehicle to spin out of control, and Long was taken into custody.
+A trooper performed a maneuver that caused the vehicle to spin out of control.

+Long sat motionless in the car for about 30 seconds, then raised his hands after multiple commands to do so, the Georgia State Patrol said in its report.
+Long then got out of the vehicle and onto the ground, and was taken into custody, it said.

+Police found a loaded handgun in one of his pockets and a knife in the other, according to the report, which was obtained by The Atlanta Journal-Constitution.

 Associated Press writer Michael Warren contributed to this report.